Cat Bi International Airport: Vietnam War

-During the war the base was used by the Vietnam People's Air Force.
-On 9 January and 10 February 1968 United States jets attacked the base.
+During the war, the base was used by the Vietnam People's Air Force.
+On 9 January and 10 February 1968, United States jets attacked the base.

-On 26 August 1972 during Operation Linebacker U.S. Navy jets bombed the base.
+On 26 August 1972, during Operation Linebacker, U.S. Navy jets bombed the base.

 In early 1973 U.S. C-130 aircraft flew into Cat Bi to deliver minesweeping equipment as part of Operation End Sweep.

 Expansion

 Vietnam has announced a new master plan to upgrade the airport with a 3,050-meter second runway, a new terminal, and a new apron by 2015.
 The existing runway will also be upgraded.
 After the expansion, the airport will be capable of serving up to 4–5 million passengers a year.

-The first phase of the project was completed in May 2016, enabling this airport a capacity of 2 million passengers per year.
+The first phase of the project was completed in May 2016, giving this airport a capacity of 2 million passengers per year.
 The new terminal and new runway were opened on 12 May 2016.
 The airport can serve the Boeing 767, Airbus A350 XWB and similar aircraft.